Students practicing imaging techniques in Radiologic Technology program

 Rad tech professionals also scored well for work-life balance and job market flexibility.
 Of course, the pay is good and no wardrobe issues – it’s scrubs every day of the week.

-Cleveland University-Kansas City (CUKC) is a nonprofit, private chiropractic and health sciences university.
+Cleveland University-Kansas City (CUKC) is a nonprofit, private health sciences university.
 Since 1922, we’ve been on a mission to educate and develop leaders in health promotion.
 We do this through degrees offered through our College of Chiropractic and College of Health Sciences.

 Rad tech students at CUKC earn their Associate of Applied Science (A.A.S.) in Radiologic Technology degree in a two-year format.
 Students receive hands-on training and gain experience the University’s own radiologic equipment rooms, two demonstration suites, and by clinical experience in partner clinics in the Kansas City area.
-Our program is accredited by the Joint Review Committee for Education in Radiologic Technology.

 Interested in the advantages of our radiologic technology program for your 2-year college degree?
 Request information today or download this free eBook: Your Complete Guide to a Career as a Radiologic Technologist.